Daisy Khan: Transition to America

-At the age of 16 with the support of her parents, Khan left for the United States to pursue an education in art and design.
+At the age of 16, Khan left for the United States to pursue an education in art and design.
 She lived in Jericho, New York, with an aunt and uncle.

 After high school, she earned a degree from the New York School of Interior Design.
 In her early 20s, she moved to Manhattan, working 80-hour weeks as an architectural designer.

 Throughout this period, Khan continued to wrestle with her religion.
 With the rise of the Iranian Revolution, she was forced to juxtapose the peaceful Islam of her childhood memories with the violent struggles portrayed by the media.
 Consequently, Khan found solace in Sufism.

 Career

 Career beginnings

-Khan's first big project was helping to design the Islamic Center of Long Island, which was cofounded by her uncle.
+As a designer, Khan's first big project was helping to design the Islamic Center of Long Island, which was cofounded by her uncle.
 Khan later worked on designing a Hindu temple.
-Through her work with religious architecture and local devotees, Khan recognized how immigrants yearned to recreate their homelands in America.
+Through her work with religious architecture Khan recognized how immigrants in dispora yearned to recreate a home away form home in America.

 Khan went on to work as project manager for what was then Shearson Lehman Brothers on the 106th floor of the World Trade Center.
 She remembers the lasting effect of the first foiled bombing in 1993.
-After Shearson she worked for Primedia (now RentGroup), where she oversaw the design of Seventeen magazine's offices, and then later joined a telecommunications firm.
+After Shearson she worked for Primedia (now RentGroup), where she oversaw the design of Seventeen magazine's offices, and then later joined Avaya, a telecommunications firm.